ham2k/transadif/README.md

 Created by Sebastian Delmont <ki2d@ham2k.net> - [Ham2K Technologies](https://ham2k.net)

+# 🚧 This is still awork in progress. 🚧

+Not all the features described below are implemented yet.
 ## Overview

 TransADIF is a Rust-based tool designed to process [ADIF (Amateur Data Interchange Format)](https://www.adif.org/) files with intelligent encoding detection and correction.
 It handles various text encoding scenarios commonly encountered in amateur radio logging files, ensuring proper Unicode representation regardless of the original encoding.